PoppinElo/Neuro-SRM-STDP-TF/README.md

 3. Model Description
 4. Generating Input Sequences
 5. Visualization Tools
+6. Results
-6. Contributing
+7. Contributing
-7. License
+8. License
-8. References
+9. References

 ## Introduction
 This project implements a biologically-inspired neuron model to simulate neural dynamics and learning processes.
 It aims to provide a detailed and flexible framework for studying bio-realistic neuronal behavior and synaptic plasticity using modern machine learning tools.